 The safety of students and staff is a primary concern of Twin Rivers Unified School District.
 Supervision is provided to ensure the safety of each student before school, during breaks, at lunch, and after school.
 Supervision is a responsibility shared among school staff, teachers, and school administrators.
-All guests to the campus must sign in at the office and wear a visitor's badge at all times.
+All guests to the campus must sign in at the office, clear the Hall Pass System, and wear a visitor's badge at all times.

 To safeguard the well-being of students and staff, our school has a comprehensive School Site Safety Plan, which is reviewed and updated annually by the Site Safety Committee.
 Any revisions made to the plan are reviewed immediately with the staff.
 School staff also review the plan annually at the beginning of the school year.
-The plan was last reviewed with the School Site Council on November 19, 2024 and then reviewed with staff in December, 2024.
-The current safety plan is scheduled to be reviewed by the Board of Trustees on December 10, 2024.
+The plan was last reviewed with school staff in October 2024.